Brian Lohse: Politics

 Brian Lohse served on the Bondurant City Council for eight years before contesting Zach Nunn's open Iowa House of Representatives seat in District 30 as a Republican Party candidate.
 He faced Democratic Party candidate Kent Balduchi in the November 2018 general election.
 Lohse announced in December 2019 that he would run for reelection in 2020.
 He defeated Lori Slings in the general election.
 In the 2022 general election, Lohse ran unopposed for District 45.
+In 2024, Lohse won a second term in District 45, defeating Anthony W. Thompson.

 Personal life

 Lohse and his wife, Mary, have two sons and one daughter.